Bigrep in Education

 Two Bigrep ONE systems at UTS Protospace

-BigRep 3D printers enables students, lecturers and researchers to print their prototypes and models full scale.
+BigRep 3D printers enable students, lecturers and researchers to print their prototypes and models cost-effective in full scale.

 “People are really amazed by the things they can do with the BigRep, because now they have the possibility to create prototypes without scaling them down, so they can prototypes in real life which is an amazing opportunity for them.” – Markus Lahr, Ph.D. candidate & FabLab Manager at the TH Wildau